-A Beginner's Guide to SvelteKit - SitePoint
+A Beginner's Guide to SvelteKit — SitePoint

 └── routes

-├── $layout.svelte
+├── +layout.svelte

 The

-/src/app.html file is your app-shell, a minimal HTML page where your rendered HTML will be inserted and your bundle files linked from.
-Usually you don’t have to touch this file.
-You can insert some app-wide meta tags if you want to, but this isn’t necessary — as you will see in a moment.
+/src/app.html file is our app-shell — a minimal HTML page where our rendered HTML will be inserted and our bundle files linked from.
+Usually we don’t have to touch this file.
+We can insert some app-wide meta tags if we want to, but this isn’t necessary — as we’ll see in a moment.

 The

-/src/routes folder is the heart of your application.
-The files inside this folder define the routes of your app.
-There are two types of routes:
+/src/routes folder is the heart of our application.
+Any files inside that have a

++ prefix are special to SvelteKit.
+To create a new page, we create a Svelte component named

++page.svelte.
+The folders leading up to this file make up the URL path.
+For example,

-/src/routes/test.svelte would be served under the route
+/src/routes/test/+page.svelte would be served under the URL

 /test.